Tentative Syllabus First Semester 2015 – 2016

 Class participation, reports and tests will be used to calculate the student grade.
 The first quarter grade will be averaged equally with the second quarter grade for the semester/final grade for the course.

 There is no text for this course.
 Students will be expected to take detailed notes for reference.
-Daily perusal of the local newspapers, news magazines and other media will be necessary to identify current issues.
+Daily perusal of the local newspapers, news magazines and other media will be used to identify current issues.

 Specific details on the assignments will be given during the course.